-1. Learn to play games from instructions given in game books and physical education manuals octors n the 1 and aring, mate.
+1. Learn to play games from instructions given in game books and physical education manuals.

-Note: (A Physical Training for Kentucky Schools, published by the Department of Education, Frankfort, Kentucky is free to teachers who will write for it.
-A card file of Games for the Elementary ds or vior:
+Note: (A Physical Training for Kentucky Schools, published by the Department of Education, Frankfort, Kentucky is free to teach-ers who will write for it.
+A card file of Games for the Elementary School Grades by Hazel Richardson, published by Burgess Publishing Co. is excellent.
+(Not free.)